the-teachingRSE-project/competencies/competencies.md

 - Communication Skills:
   - Project Management Methods: Here we teach project management methods that are useful in science, such as agile ones(\faicon{"F46D} PM).
   - Communication Skills Module: Here we have courses focusing on interdisciplinary communication, interacting across cultures, communication in hierarchies, supporting end users effectively.
-These are all facets of the (USERS) skill.
+These are all facets of the (\faicon{"F086} USERS) skill.
   - Teaching Module: This module covers topics to effectively design courses and teaching material for the various digital tools, thereby strengthening the (\faicon{"F51C} TEACH) skill.

 Given that RSE work also involves a lot of craftsmanship skills,